Examples and Explanations of Intentional Torts

 In this tort, the defendant intentionally acts in a way that causes harm to the ownership of the plaintiff's property.
 Here, the plaintiff has enough justifiable grounds to recover the full amount for property interfered with by the defendant.

 This tort also involves the interference of the respondent in the rights of possession of the plaintiff’s personal property.
 The defendant might intentionally damage the property, or the owner of the property is temporarily deprived of his personal belongings.

-Trespass to chattel exists when chattel property is wholly taken away from the proprietor.
-Plaintiff must show he or she didn’t intend to meddle with other people’s rights.
-In conclusion, these are the main intentional torts that lawyers or law student deal with daily.
+Trespass to chattel exists when the chattel property is wholly taken away from the proprietor.
+The plaintiff must show he or she didn’t intend to meddle with other people’s rights.
+In conclusion, these are the main intentional torts that lawyers or law students deal with daily.